wgxcodersdc/python-community/events/onboarding.md

 # Python Lab Lead Onboarding
 This is a checklist of what every lead should know/have access to for every Python Lab event.
 ### Access
+* First
-* Slack - Make an admin; grant access to the following channels
+ * Slack - grant access to the following channels
   * All Leads
- * Study Group Leads
+  * Language Leads
   * Python Leads
   * Hosts
+*Later, once committment is made:
  * Google Drive
  * WWCDC email: wwcodedc@gmail.com
  * Welcome email to hosts for logistics
  * Add as attendee for Google Calendar events
-* Add to Trello
  * Make an organizer on Meetup
  * Add to this repo's team

 ### Publicity
 Announce on: